 Come to Scotland Neck and you will find a land of unspoiled beauty.
 The quiet, scenic Roanoke River winds its way just eight miles North of town.
 The Roanoke River lures those who enjoy fishing, hunting, boating, camping, birding, and the great outdoors.
-You will also be reminded of our blessed good fortune in having well-maintained community facilities, such as the Scotland Neck Memorial Library, Municipal Complex with a 714 seat auditorium, Senior Citizens Center, Police and Fire station , public and private schools, EMS station, Halifax Community College Satellite site, Wellness Center, Scotland Neck Family Medical Center and Hospital.
+You will also be reminded of our blessed good fortune in having well-maintained community facilities, such as the Scotland Neck Memorial Library, Municipal Complex with a 714 seat auditorium, Senior Citizens Center, Police and Fire Station , Public and Private Schools, EMS Station, Wellness Center, and Scotland Neck Family Medical Center.

 Proud of Our Past and Excited about Our Future.